trekkwire/.github/profile/README.md

 🙋‍♀️ **About Us**

 Trekkwire is an on-demand travel platform connecting travelers with passionate local guides.
-Our mission is to make travel enjoyable while promoting acccessible tourism and cultural exchange.
+Our mission is to make travel enjoyable while promoting accessible tourism and cultural exchange.

 🌈 **How to Contribute**